nextflow-io/nextflow/docs/azure.rst

 azure.batch.pools.<name>.schedulePolicy         Specify the scheduling policy for the pool identified with ``<name>``.
 It can be either ``spread`` or ``pack`` (default: ``spread``). azure.batch.pools.<name>.privileged             Enable the task to run with elevated access.
 Ignored if `runAs` is set (default: ``false``). azure.batch.pools.<name>.runAs                  Specify the username under which the task is run.
-The user must already exist on each node of the pool. azure.registry.server                           Specify the container registry from which to pull the Docker images (default: ``docker.io``, requires ``nf-azure@0.9.8``). azure.registry.userName                         Specify the username to connect to a private container registry (requires ``nf-azure@0.9.8``). azure.registry.password                         Specify the password to connect to a private container registry (requires ``nf-azure@0.9.8``).
+The user must already exist on each node of the pool. azure.batch.pools.<name>.virtualNetwork         Specify the subnet ID of a virtual network in which to create the pool (requires version ``23.03.0-edge`` or later). azure.registry.server                           Specify the container registry from which to pull the Docker images (default: ``docker.io``, requires ``nf-azure@0.9.8``). azure.registry.userName                         Specify the username to connect to a private container registry (requires ``nf-azure@0.9.8``). azure.registry.password                         Specify the password to connect to a private container registry (requires ``nf-azure@0.9.8``).